 How to Get an LLC in Ohio: Everything You Need to Know

-How to get an LLC in Ohio begins with deciding on the name of the business enterprise created.
-Start with some research on the internet with the list of possible business names made.
-The name of the business enterprise must be available.
-It cannot be a duplicate of another business name in that state.
+To learn how to get an LLC in Ohio, first begin with deciding on the name of the business enterprise created.
+Start with some research on the internet and compile a list of possible business names.
+The name of the business enterprise must be available and unique in that no other business has the same name.

-Understand that after the unique business name becomes created the state will require that the term Limited, Ltd, LLC or L.L.C or the full Limited Liability Company will be added to identify for the public and other businesses the level of the new business.
+Take note that after the business name is formalized, the state requires that the term Limited, Ltd, LLC or L.L.C or the full Limited Liability Company will be added to the name for identification purposes.

 Choose a Statutory Agent

 Naming the business begins the process.
 At this point, a business owner should nominate a Statutory Agent for the LLC in Ohio.
-Also known as a registered agent this person or even entity receives and sends legal papers for the LLC.
+Also known as a registered agent, this person is responsible for receiving and sending legal papers for the LLC.

 File the Articles of Organization